charltoncr/ChaCha20/DOCUMENTATION.md

 ```go
 func (x *ChaCha20_ctx) SetRounds(r int)
 ```
-SetRounds sets the number of rounds used by Encrypt, Decrypt, Read and Keystream for a ChaCha20 context.
+SetRounds sets the number of rounds used by Encrypt, Decrypt, Read, XORKeyStream and Keystream for a ChaCha20 context.
 The valid values for r are 8, 12 and 20.
 SetRounds ignores any other value.
-ChaCha20's default number of rounds is
-20. Fewer rounds may be less secure.
+ChaCha20's default number of rounds is 20.
+Fewer rounds may be less secure.
 More rounds consume more compute time.
 ChaCha8 requires 8 rounds, ChaCha12 requires 12 and ChaCha20 requires 20.

 ## func
 ```go
 func (x *ChaCha20_ctx) XORKeyStream(dst, src []byte)
 ```
+XORKeyStream implements the crypto/cipher.Stream interface.
 XORKeyStream XORs src bytes with ChaCha20's key stream and puts the result in dst.
 XORKeyStream panics if len(dst) is less than len(src), or when the ChaCha keystream is exhausted after producing 1.2 zettabytes.